 Your introduction must include some background information on the particular topic.
 This is because, for readers, context shapes the meaning of where the work is situated.

-Having the definition and explanation of specific vocabulary will let readers better understand what your topic and subject matter is about.
+Having the definition and explanation of specific vocabulary will let readers better understand what your topic and subject matter are about.

 Provide only relevant information that is interesting or related to the scope of your issue.